Guinea Fowl Baked with Thirty Cloves of Garlic

 Next remove the guinea fowl from the casserole and allow it to rest for 10 minutes before carving.
 Serve the carved guinea fowl with the garlic cloves alongside and the cooking juices poured around it.
 The idea is to squash the garlic cloves with a knife to release all the creamy pulp and, as you eat, dip the pieces of guinea fowl into it.

-Creamy mashed potatoes would be a wonderful accompaniment here, see Delia's recipe for Perfect Mash below or watch our Cookery School Video on the right.
+Creamy mashed potatoes would be a wonderful accompaniment here, see Delia's recipe for Perfect Mash below or watch our Cookery School Video.

 Pre-heat the oven to gas mark 6, 400°F (200°C).